 “There is always more to do in this space, and I look forward to the day when my experience is a universal one.”

 Addressing the gender wealth gap at retirement

-Last year, we announced a new superannuation policy to play our part in addressing financial security and the wealth gap at retirement.
+In 2019, we announced a new superannuation policy to play our part in addressing financial security and the wealth gap at retirement.
 With a recent report showing that the average super balance for women is 57.3% of the male average, our policy ensures a more balanced and inclusive workplace.